isyufeng/FactFinders/README.md

 # FactFinders at CheckThat!
-2024 Task 1: Check-worthiness Estimation in Text
+2024 Task 1: Check-worthiness Estimation
 This repository contains our approach for the CheckThat!
-2024 Task 1: Check-worthiness Estimation in Text.
+2024 Task 1: Check-worthiness Estimation.
 We investigate the application of eight prominent open-source LLMs with fine-tuning and prompt engineering to identify check-worthy statements from political transcriptions.
 Further, we propose a two-step data pruning approach to automatically identify high-quality training data instances for effective learning.
 These methods are evaluated on the datasets in English language.

 You can find more details about the task and the dataset at the [CLEF2024 CheckThat!
 Lab](https://gitlab.com/checkthat_lab/clef2024-checkthat-lab.)